-Advanced study of Shakespeare's achievement as a poet and playwright.

-536. Seventeenth Century Literature (3)

-English poetry and prose from 1603 to 1660.
+Advanced study of Shakespeare's achievement as a poet and playwright 536.
+Seventeenth Century Literature (3) English poetry and prose from 1603 to 1660.
 537. Milton (3) Milton's writings, with emphasis on Paradise Lost.

 538A-538B.
 Restoration and Eighteenth Century Literature (3-3) I, II English literature in the neoclassical era.
 Semester I: Dryden, Swift, Pope, and their contemporaries.
 Semester II: Writers of the middle and late eighteenth century.
 540A-540B.
 English Fiction (3-3) The development of English fiction from its beginnings to the end of the nineteenth century.
 Semester I: The eighteenth century.
 Semester II: The nineteenth century.
 541A-541B.
 English Drama (3-3) English dramatic literature from its beginnings to the nineteenth century.
-Semester I: The period from the beginning to 1642.
-Semester II: The period following reopening of the theatres 542.
-Romantic Literature (3) Representative British works from the 1790's to the 1830's by such writers as Wollstonecraft.
-Blake, Wordsworth, Coleridge, Byron, Shelley, Keats, Austen, and Scott.
+Semester I: The period from the beginnings to the nineteenal: The period following period following reopening of the theatres in 1660.
+542. Romantic Literature (3) Representative British works from the 1790's to the 1830's by such schelley. writers as Wollstonecraft, Blake, Wordsworth, Coleridge, Byron, Shelley, Keats, Austen, and Scott (F Keats, Austen, and Scott.
 (Formerly numbered English 542A.)
-543. Victorian Literature (3) Representative British works from 1837 until 1890 by such writers as Carlyle, Tennyson.
-Ruskin, Browning, Dickens, Arnold, Eliot, and Pater.
-(Formerly numbered English 542B.)
-544. British Literature, 1890-1918 (3) Representative British works from 1890 until 1918 by such writers as Hardy, Gissing, Shaw, Conrad, Yeats, Wells, Forster, and the World War I poets.
+543. Victorian Literature (3) Representative British works from 1837 until 1890 by such writers as ariyle, Tennuson, Burdish D. Burdish P. Burdish and Pater.
+Carlyle, Tennyson, Ruskin, Browning, Dickens, Arnold, Eliot, and Pater.
+(Formerly numbered English, 5400.)
+544. British Literature, 1890-1918 (3) Representative British works from 1890 until 1918 by such writers as ardy, Gissing, Shaw Construction 1890 until 1918 by such writers at 1 Hardy, Gissing, Shaw, Conrad, Yeats, Wells, Forster, and the World War I poets.
 547. British Literature, 1918-1950 (3) Representative British works from 1918 until 1950 by such writers as Joyce, Woolf, T.S.
-Eliot.
-Lawrence, Mansfield, Huxley, Bowen, Greene, Auden, Orwell, and Thomas.
-548. British Literature, 1950 until Present (3) Representative British works from 1950 until the present by such writers as Golding, Amis, Murdoch, Lessing, Pinter, Hughes, Fowles, Stoppard, and Drabble.
+Eliot, Lawrence, Mansfield, Huxley, Bowen, Greene, Auden, Orwell, and Thomas 548.
+British Literature, 1950 until Present (3) Representative British works from 1950 until the present by such writers as Golding, Amis, Murdoch, Lessing, Pinter, Hughes, Fowles, Stoppard, and Drabble.
 549. Topics in English Literature (3) I, II The Works of Spenser, The Metaphysical School of Poetry, The English Satirists, Major Movements in Contemporary English Fiction, and the like.
 May be repeated with new title and content.
 See Class Schedule for specific content.
 Maximum credit six units.
 560A.
 British Literature, Beginnings through the Eighteenth Century (3) Survey of major British writers, with emphasis on reading of complete works.
 From the beginnings to the neoclassical period.
 Especially appropriate for those students who have not satisfied the lower division survey requirements, for those who will teach British literature, and for those proceeding on to graduate study.
 560B.
 British Literature, Romanticism to the Present (3) Survey of major British writers, with emphasis on reading of complete works.
 Begins with the Romantic writers.
 Especially appropriate for those students who have not satisfied the lower division survey requirements, for those who will teach British literature, and for those proceeding on to graduate study.
-570. Techniques of Poetry (3) I, II Prerequisite: English 280.

-Techniques of poetry from the creative writer's point of view, introduction to critical and theoretical literature on poetry.
+570. Techniques of Poetry (3) I, II Prerequisite: English 280 Techniques of poetry from the creative writer's point of view, introduction to critical and theoretical literature on poetry.
 Includes a creative writing workshop.

-571. Techniques of the Short Story (3) I, II

-Prerequisite: English 280.
+571. Techniques of the Short Story (3) I, II Prerequisite: English 280.
 Techniques of the short story, from the writer's point of view.
 Introduction to critical and theoretical literature on the short story.
 Includes a creative writing workshop.

-573. Techniques of the Novel (3) I, II

-Prerequisite: English 280.
+573. Techniques of the Novel (3) I, II Prerequisite: English 280.